WJTO: History

 WJTO began broadcasting in September 1957 as WMMS ("Where Most of Maine is Served") under original owner Winslow T. Porter Sr. The callsign was changed in 1964 to WJTO for "Where Jets Take Off" — a reference to nearby Brunswick Naval Air Station.

-In the 1960s and ‘70s, WJTO, with studios located in downtown Bath, gave several Portland stations real competition.
-In 1971, the modern two-story building was constructed at the transmitter site (the current site owned by Bittner), and all was well until the late '70s when FM came into fashion.
-WJTO had a powerful FM (WJTO-FM), which later became WIGY-FM and WKRH-FM; all three incarnations co-owned with WJTO.
+In the 1960s and 1970s, WJTO, with studios located in downtown Bath, gave several Portland stations real competition.
+In 1971, the modern two-story building was constructed at the transmitter site (the current site owned by Bittner), and all was well until the late 1970s when FM came into fashion.
+WJTO had a powerful FM (WJTO-FM), which later became WIGY and WKRH; all three incarnations co-owned with WJTO.
 With listenership drifting to FM, the original AM station was getting less attention, drifting through several ownership changes until both stations went into bankruptcy around 1990.
 Off the air for 11 months, the FM was finally sold to a Rhode Island broadcaster (which still owns it, with callsign changed to WBCI).

+In March 1991, WJTO returned to the air with oldies, airing Satellite Music Network's Kool Gold service.
+In August 1992, it switched to sports as an affiliate of the Sports Entertainment Network.
+On April 2, 1993, WJTO began simulcasting with WLAM (870 AM) in Gorham and WKZN (1470 AM) in Lewiston under a local marketing agreement.
+The WLAM simulcast ended in August 1995, when WJTO became a talk station.